-In September, our aim is that our spacious 54-acre parkland campus will be open for students and staff to enjoy safely.
+In September, our spacious 54-acre parkland campus is open for students and staff to enjoy safely.
 This includes our teaching facilities, study areas, library, student accommodation, social spaces and other amenities, all with appropriate measures to ensure physical distancing.
 The measures we will have in place to ensure and protect the health and wellbeing of our community are being deployed and will be ready fully by September.
 They will be in line with government guidance.

-This Autumn, we plan to provide smaller group teaching on-campus, with larger group teaching online.
+This Autumn, we will provide smaller group teaching on-campus, with larger group teaching online.
 We intend to be as flexible to your needs as we can be to ensure you have the best possible experience.

 Additionally, you will have 24/7 access to our excellent online academic support, careers and wellbeing resources.

 How are you making sure campus will be safe?

 We have been putting in place many new measures to ensure we have an environment that puts student and staff wellbeing at its heart.
 Measures include:

 - all teaching and social spaces will be COVID-secure, in line with the latest government guidelines on social distancing

 - enhanced cleaning across campus, including teaching spaces, places of worship, social areas, the Library, diners and in student accommodation (such as kitchens and other communal areas)